jxlsteam/jxls/jxls-site/src/site/markdown/reference/main_concepts.md

 *XlsArea* can be defined using the following ways

 * By using a special markup syntax in an Excel template.
 Jxls provides one default mark-up with its *XlsCommentAreaBuilder*.
 Custom mark-ups may be defined if needed.
-* By using XML configuration.
-Jxls provides *XmlAreaBuilder* class as a default implementation of XML mark-up.
 * By using Jxls Java API

 You can find more details and usage examples in [here](xls_area.html)